 But hey, here are some big decision starting points and advice to get you started on your way to your

 Do some quick research to help outline a reasonable estimate for all the big stuff.
 Like your travel & lodging, floral, wedding attire, wedding vendors, etc. Keep an open mind and a solid priority list when setting your elopement wedding budget.
 Remember, just because you chose to elope, doesn’t mean you should skimp on the details.
 Your love is so WORTH IT!
-So splurge a little, it’s a once in a lifetime kinda adventure!
+So splurge a little, it’s a once-in-a-lifetime kinda adventure!
 If you elope in Ouray/Telluride I have a great list of local vendors that are for SURE able to make your day amazing!

 Save a little extra on travel – Sometimes combining your destination wedding & honeymoon together for one epic adventure can save some serious travel coin.
-Try researching one way tickets from California to Hawaii, then Hawaii to home.
+Try researching one-way tickets from California to Hawaii, then Hawaii to home.
 Saving you a ticket!
-Also, track those tickets for a couple weeks on google flights, you will receive an email any time the price changes, allowing you to track price trends and book when the prices are at their lowest!
+Also, track those tickets for a couple of weeks on google flights, you will receive an email any time the price changes, allowing you to track price trends and book when the prices are at their lowest!

-But maybe you want to have a totally hands off, stress free experience, reach out to some local planners to help take care of all the little intricacies of the day for you!
+But maybe you want to have a totally hands-off, stress-free experience, reach out to some local planners to help take care of all the little intricacies of the day for you!
 I know a couple of fabulous planners here on the Western Slope!

 Yay, it’s time to set your date!
 Chances are you probably have a rough estimate of the year and maybe the month you want to get married.
 Just make sure to research your location to make sure you are heading there during the best time of year.
-You don’t want to head to Ouray for a colorful mountain wedding and get caught out in the winter season with no color (other than white) in site.
+You don’t want to head to Ouray for a colorful mountain wedding and get caught out in the winter season with no color (other than white) on site.

 Also, you know that amazing florist you follow on Instagram?
 Make sure they are available & can ship your bouquet to you in time for your big day!
 It’s totally okay to reach out to your favorite vendors before you are 100% set on your wedding date!
 That ensures you are surrounded by your favorite wedding pros, that will help make your dream elopement come true!

-But, if you are hoping to hop on a plan and explore somewhere super epic with your two favorite people, make sure to get them in the loop as soon as possible!
+But, if you are hoping to hop on a plane and explore somewhere super epic with your two favorite people, make sure to get them in the loop as soon as possible!
 The more time they have to book their accommodations, put some travel money away and request off work the happier they will be and the more apt they will be to travel across the country with you to celebrate!

 You guessed it, do some more research (or just ask me, I will be happy to do that for you) to ensure the exact spot you want to have your vow ceremony is available & accessible on your date.
 This is especially true for couples looking to elope in National Parks where trails can be inaccessible for the season, parking areas can close for maintenance, or elopement ceremonies are only permitted in specific areas only.

 If you plan on having some family and friends there as well, consider the terrain & any physical restrictions of your guests.
-Not having a good idea of the overall trail conditions, how steep the incline is or whether they are handicap accessible, can mean an important family member not being able the make the walk safely and missing your ceremony all together.
+Not having a good idea of the overall trail conditions, how steep the incline is or whether they are handicap accessible, can mean an important family member not being able the make the walk safely and missing your ceremony altogether.

 Now that you have a location and wedding date, make sure to send out those deposits and get your vendors booked!
 Even if it seems early because you’re a year out, you would be surprised how fast your creative team can book out.
 We personally book weekend dates up to 2 years ahead of time & Saturdays are the first to fill.

-Also, if you are planning a hiking elopement, sunrise ceremony or any other adventurous event, talk to your vendor to ensure they are up for it!
-For example, not all officiants will want to wake up at 3am and summit a mountain with you, or hike in 5 miles to a secluded waterfall.
+Also, if you are planning a hiking elopement, sunrise ceremony, or any other adventurous event, talk to your vendor to ensure they are up for it!
+For example, not all officiants will want to wake up at 3 am and summit a mountain with you or hike in 5 miles to a secluded waterfall.
 (But me, I’m TOTALLY cool with that!)

 When you are all finalized with your ceremony location & elopement date, it’s time to book your travel stuff.